Note: The Tables feature is not included in some subscription plans.

-To duplicate or delete a table, view it in My FLOs or whatever folder it lives in and choose the appropriate button when you move your mouse over the table name.
+To duplicate or delete a table, view it in My Flows or whatever folder it lives in and choose the appropriate button when you move your mouse over the table name.
 If you want to share a table with other users in your organization, place it inside a shared tab.
-(For more details on sharing, read Sharing FLOs.)
+(For more details on sharing, read Sharing Flows.)

-Once you’ve created a table, one or more FLOs you build can reference that table.
+Once you’ve created a table, one or more Flows you build can reference that table.

 To use a table from a Flow, add function cards from the “Tables” category when you click “Add Function.”
 Function cards allow you to create, read, update, and delete records from one of your tables.
 Click the help button at the bottom of any card for specific help on how to use that card.